Vortox14/TravellersRestRedux/README.md

 A Traveller's Rest mod with a lot of small tweaks.
 Each option can be configred seperately in the config file.

-* Change the stack size from the default 99
+* Change the stack size from the default of 99
-* Change the amount of items that can be places in a keg/tap
+* Change the amount of items that can be places in a keg/tap (either to a fixed value or matching stack size)
 * adjust the player speed and run speed
 * Soil stays wet once watered
 * Fireplace does not consume fuel
 * All recipes require no fuel
 * All recipes purchased in the cave cost only one fragment.
 * Quick crafting
-* Crops fully grown overnight
+* Crops comeplete a full stage of growth each night (including tree crops)
 * Reusable crops (grapes etc) can be harvested every day
+* Dump a list of items, crops or recipies to the console on startup.